Godomey

 Godomey is a town and arrondissement in the Atlantique Department of southern Benin.
 It is an administrative division under the jurisdiction of the commune of Abomey-Calavi.
 According to the population census conducted by the Institut National de la Statistique Benin on March 11, 2013, the arrondissement had a total population of 253,262.

+CEG Godomey is a public secondary school located in Godomey.